aus10powell/aus10powell.github.io/_posts/2023-05-01-MITFishery.markdown

   ></iframe>
 </div>

-## MIT Fishery
-I am currently working on an ongoing project to detect and count fish in Massachusetts Fisheries.
-This project is funded by a grant from the federal government.
-I started working on this project in 2022, and I am working individually with a research professor and MIT PhD students.
-I am responsible taking the initial research project and making it operational: 1) Making model performant enough to count fish  2) Working with research grant funding to set up appropriate infrastructure and 3) deploying the infrastructure.

 ## Overview
 Fisheries populations have a large impact on the U.S. economy.
 Each year the U.S. fishing industry contributes 90 billion dollars and 1.5 million jobs to the U.S. economy.
 Each species may serve as a predator or prey for another.
 In this regard, fisheries populations are interconnected and dependent.
 While humans may depend on these populations as a source of sustenance (food, goods, etc.), humans can also negatively impact population growth.
 Barriers to migration, pollution, overfishing, and other forms of human-interference may impact spawning patterns of fisheries species.
 In 2014, 17% of U.S. fisheries were classified as overfished.
 Therefore, it is necessary to monitor these fisheries populations to determine when policy must be changed in efforts to maintain healthy oceans.